PrefectHQ/prefect-background-task-examples/README.md

 Hit `control` + `c` in the respective terminals to stop the servers.

-You've seen how to use a FastAPI web server to offload work to a a Prefect task server - all while gaining observability into the task runs in the Prefect UI.
+You've seen how to use a FastAPI web server to offload work to a Prefect task server - all while gaining observability into the task runs in the Prefect UI.
 Next, let's use Docker containers with more advanced workflows to move toward productionizing our code.

 </details>